The Spiritual Hierarchies and the Physical World

 This program is offered freely with the ability to donate between $60-$180.

-Click here for an interview with Margaret Shipman to learn about the history and origin of GEMS.
+Listen to an interview with Margaret Shipman & learn about the history of GEMS.

 Keep up to date on all our offerings at anthroposophy.org/ASAPrograms